 Suitable candidates are

-Good preparation and post-operative support are often the difference between failure and success.
+Bariatric surgery can transform your life.
+However, good preparation and post-operative support are often the difference between failure and success.
 We can help you to

 ACFED approved practitioners understand bariatric surgery, why it is so hard to make behavioural changes, and how it affects your life.